Steve Bridger is Yatton ward COUNCILLOR on North Somerset Council.

 - Presented with a writing award by the President of Mexico.

 - Taught English and Science in a bilingual primary school in Mexico.

 - Volunteered one night a week for a year at Centrepoint’s first hostel supporting homeless young people in Soho, London.

 - I worked at Oxfam HQ for three years in the late 80s during which time I organised the annual charity appeal for Blue Peter, which raised £1.4m.

-- Member of the Town and Country Planning Association (TCPA), Yatton and Congresbury Wildlife Action Group (YACWAG), Yatton Local History Society, the Campaign to Protect Rural England (CPRE) and the National Trust.
+- Member of the Town and Country Planning Association (TCPA), Yatton and Congresbury Wildlife Action Group (YACWAG), Yatton Local History Society, and the Campaign to Protect Rural England (CPRE).

 - Keen photographer of our local landscapes; out everyday walking around the village.